 For ATRT1 Recommendation 14, ICANN noted that “more could be done to provide new GAC members with sufficient informational resources.
 MyICANN was, in part, intended to contribute to this objective and the planned Online Education Platform (working title) also is expected to help address GAC members’ information needs.”

 In response to early ATRT2 analysis, staff further elaborated that the Global Stakeholder Engagement (GSE) team produces a monthly report for the Chair of the GAC.
 This document includes a “look back” reporting on the previous month’s activity and projection looking forward at the next month’s planned activity involving GSE staff and government interactions.
 This report was proposed by staff for circulation to the GAC chair.
-GSE staff has also developed a global government engagement strategy document that will be presented to the Board Global Relations Committee (BRGC) for informational purposes at the September 2013 committee meeting in Los Angeles.
-As a best practice, ICANN’s Regional Vice Presidents seek to inform the GAC members in their regions of the related community regional engagement strategy working groups’ activities and outcomes.
+GSE staff has also developed a global government engagement strategy document that was presented to the Board Global Relations Committee (BRGC) for informational purposes at the September 2013 committee meeting in Los Angeles.
+As a best practice, ICANN’s Regional Vice Presidents seek to inform GAC members in their regions of the related community regional engagement strategy working groups’ activities and outcomes.

 Staff also informed ATRT2 that one of the staff projects underway is the creation of a Customer Relationship Management (CRM) system.
 As part of that process, current GAC membership information will be integrated into the electronic database along with the other information being developed through community engagement strategies.
 A challenge with these types of projects is the need for continuous updating.
 Previous initiatives involving government outreach will need to be validated and integrated into the CRM as well.

-Staff also informed ATRT2 that GSE is currently working on regional approaches to the internationalization of ICANN.
+Staff also informed ATRT2 that the GSE team is currently working on regional approaches to the internationalization of ICANN.
 This means that community member committees staffed by the regional GSE staff are developing, implementing or exploring developing regional strategies, depending on the needs and priorities of the regions.
 Strategic Plans for Africa, Latin America and the Middle East were announced and launched during the Toronto and Beijing meetings and were updated in Durban.
-Written updates on the status of the strategies will be provided to the BRGC committee at its September 2013 meeting.
+Written updates on the status of the strategies were provided to the BRGC at its September 2013 meeting.
 Interactive sessions are also held at each ICANN Meeting to provide updates on activity and the process for identifying the initiative.

 Relevant ICANN bylaws: Article 11, Section 2.1 (issue 1), Article XI, Section 2.1 (issue 2), Article XI, Section 2.1 (issue 3)